-115. Defendants Watts, Mohammed, and other members of Watts's tactical team had accumulated scores of citizen complaints concerning violations of citizens' civil rights over the years.
-These complaints began well before the misconduct Defendants committed against Mr. Lewis, and yet, the City did nothing to stop the misconduct.
+78. Defendants Watts, Mohammed and other members of Watts's tactical team accumulated hundreds of citizen complaints concerning violations of citizens' civil rights over the years.
+These complaints began well before the misconduct Defendants committed against Mr. King.
+Despite the shocking number of citizen complaints directed against Watts and his team, the City did nothing to stop the misconduct.